 - a.
 Students applying for post-freshman admission may be considered provided they have attended at least one semester as a full-time student at another accredited university, college, or equivalent educational institution and possess a cumulative grade point average (CGPA) of 2.0 or above. - b.
-However, a student with a CGPA of less than 2.0 can be admitted on probation for one semester.
-The student must raise the CGPA to 2.0 by the end of the probationary period.
-Students who fail to do so will be dismissed from the College.
-Probationary students may only enroll for a maximum of three to four courses. - c.
-Coursework completed elsewhere may be accepted in the appropriate program at the College by meeting the following provisions: - (1) The applicant submits an official transcript showing all credits and grades earned along with a detailed description of the courses to the CUCA Office of Admission and Registration. - (2) Only coursework at a grade level of C (2.0) or higher will be accepted. - (3) Courses should bear at three credit hours; however, two or more can be combined to equal one three credit hour course.
+However, a student with a CGPA of less than 2.0 can be admitted only to a program in a field different from the one from which the student is transferring. - c.
+Coursework completed elsewhere may be accepted in the appropriate program at the College by meeting the following provisions: - (1) The applicant submits an official transcript showing all credits and grades earned along with a detailed description of the courses to the CUCA Office of Admission and Registration. - (2) Only coursework at a grade level of C (2.0) or higher and relevant to the degree will be accepted. - (3) Courses should bear at three credit hours; however, two or more can be combined to equal one three credit hour course.
 The course must also be approved by the respective department. - (4) The coursework must be equal to approximately 75-80% of the CUCA course content.

-(5) No more than 50% of the total credits of the program may be accepted as transfer credit.
+- (5) No more than 50% of the total credits of the program may be accepted as transfer credit. - (6) CUCA does not accept credit twice for substantially the same course taken at two different institutions.